apigee-127/swagger-tools/docs/Middleware.md

 When it comes to finding the controller function to call, there are two options.
 The default is to use the operation name for the operation, which corresponds to the HTTP verb being used.
 If you want to override this default and use a different name, just define the `operationId` property on your operation.
+In any case, if the value of `x-swagger-router-controller` is a directory, the files in that folder will be used as the individual operation functions and should be named accordingly.
 Here is an example Swagger document snippet where each operation tells you which controller and function will be used based on its definition:

 ```json